By Stephanie Younger •

 Before the argument in the group chat, I stated that I wanted to talk about intersectionality at an upcoming town hall.
 After the argument, another white male 12th grade student told me to “speak about the importance of voting,” and the white girl told me that they “wanted more Black representation.”
 The online harassment lasted throughout spring break, and nothing was done about it.
 I was not okay.
 I was inconsolable, and taking care of myself was my first priority, even when that meant saying “no” to speaking at the town hall.
 However, I stated that I was still open to working things out and participating in the walkout.

 For what I hoped would have been the students’ “respectful and beneficial” attempt at conflict resolution, I was asked to Skype with them, only to be interrupted when I would share my perspective.
-One of the white “mediators” said, “I’m sorry you felt attacked.
+One of the white “mediators” said, “We’re sorry you felt attacked.
 We agree with you, but say it in a way we are open to.”
-An white male 12th grader who attended the meeting agreed, and began by addressing himself as “the most progressive person you will ever meet.”
-He lectured me on how gun violence “is an issue that affects all lives, American lives, and not Black lives.”
+A white male 12th grader who attended the meeting agreed, and began by addressing himself as “the most progressive person you will ever meet.”
+He proceeded to say that gun violence “is an issue that affects all lives, American lives, and not Black lives.”
 He continued, “If you’re going to be talking about race, attacking us online, and fighting with other people, maybe you shouldn’t be working with us.
 The constitution and this country was made up of compromise.
 If you don’t like this country, get out.”

 Since it was so obvious that my voice as a Black girl wasn’t wanted, I texted the group that evening to let them know that I couldn’t work with them anymore.
-They were appalled, and demanded an explanation.
+They were appalled and demanded an explanation.
 As soon as I left the group chat, this enormous weight was lifted from my shoulders.
 Organizing with that group was a devastating experience that burned me out, and to this day, I am thankful for the individual people, some who saw what happened at the walkout, and some who were already aware of what I was going through for being supportive.
 This now de-platformed March For Our Lives chapter in Richmond, Virginia didn’t last any longer than a month after the walkout.
 I spent the day after, well into the next following weeks sharing my story, much to the anger of a few group members who got defensive and refused to take responsibility for the erasure of Black voices at the walkout.
 When I was 15, I was taught to never let anyone silence me out of standing by what I believe in, to value those who genuinely support and uplift me, and to do so that doesn’t occupy space